kuzi-moto/ampache-docker/README.md

 ## Installation

-* MySQL Administrative Username: root    # leave alone
+* MySQL Administrative Username: admin
-* MySQL Administrative Password: (blank) # leave alone
+* MySQL Administrative Password: (see output of container)
+  * The logs will show a line that says `mysql -uadmin -pyh1r1AkluheY -h<host> -P<port>`.
+The password is everything directly after `-p`.
 * Check "Create Database User"
 * Ampache Database Username: ampache
 * Ampache Database User Password: ampache # or whatever you want, but remember it on the next page